tetzaveh

 Command

 What magic!
 What mystery!
 We have nothing today that teases the imagination in such a way.
-And remember—those folks who were privy to such splendor and ceremony had already heard the Voice of God with their own ears.
+And remember—those folks who were privy to this splendor and ceremony had already heard the Voice of God with their own ears.

 Apparently not.

-I have to assume that if we were to see miracles, to hear the Voice, we’d find a way to explain it away.
+I have to assume that if we were to see miracles, ifwe were to hear the Voice, we’d find a way to explain it away.
 And, if we were to experience the beauty and majesty of the rituals of the mishkan and its priests, we’d relate to it the same way we relate to an excellently produced, magnificent Broadway musical—amazing while we sit in our seats and watch, but when it’s over it’s over and we go back to our lives.

 So, what does it take to GET THERE, to find that communion that our souls long for?
 If you’re here reading this, that tells me you want to GET THERE, to find that connection to the One Who Spoke and the world came into be-ing.

 Maybe for us, here in the early 21st century, the way to GET THERE isn’t through pomp and circumstance at all.
 We attend synagogue for the community we find there, to pray together with that community, supporting each other; we attend synagogue to study and to learn.
 But the only way to GET THERE is as an individual.
 Not through being wow-ed by a spectacle, but by standing still so that the bells don’t ring, so that we can melt into the silence, so that we can hear the STILL SMALL VOICE.
-And in the meantime, we should be carefully planning for the building of the third temple and preparing ourselves to be worthy of its rebuilding, worthy to receive the great teacher who will lead us there.
+And in the meantime, we should be carefully planning for the building of the Third Temple and preparing ourselves to be worthy of its rebuilding, worthy to receive the great teacher who will lead us there.
 Otherwise, it will remain a pipe dream rather than a reality.
 May it come quickly, Baruch HaShem, and in our time.

 So, what shall we eat?